 Universal Studios Hollywood

 For the past year, we’ve had an annual pass and we just renewed for another year.
-It is cheaper having a pass, than buying a ticket every time someone comes from out-of-state and wants to visit.
-Wizarding World of Harry Potter is usually the main reason.
+It is cheaper having a pass, than buying a ticket every time someone comes from out of state and wants to visit.
+The Wizarding World of Harry Potter is usually the main reason.
 This was Maila’s first time and one of the things on her list.

 I have written a review of the one at Universal Orlando.
 The Harry Potter parks there are bigger and better, so I just have to put that out there.

 However, what I love about Universal Hollywood that while it is smaller, it’s more intimate and there is you can tour.
 You can easily do the park in a day.
 I recommend a Front-of-the-Line Pass on a crowded day, but otherwise, you’ll be fine.

 Tip #1: Purchase your tickets online in advance.
 You’ll save a bit of money.

 Tip #2: Amazing view as you head down to the lower level where the Transformers ride resides.
 Perfect time to take a few photographs.

 We did the backlot tour, the Harry Potter ride, drank some butterbeer, took pics around the park, and survived the Walking Dead.
 After about 5 hours at the park, we left and hit Hollywood to pick up some souvenirs.

 This is one of my favorite Mexican restaurants near Hollywood on Sunset.
 There are plenty of amazing establishments serving Mexican fare from food trucks, food stands, and casual spots, but El Compadre is popular for its flaming margaritas, great food, and ambiance.